Cracks in walls: causes, monitoring and when to act

 A dormant crack (one that is no longer active) is defined as a crack in a building wall whose width does not change over time, regardless of temperature or structural stress.

 For cracks caused by soil movements, the minimum duration to consider a crack dormant is one year.
+As a general rule, a crack with movement exceeding 0.3 to 0.5 mm is not yet considered dormant.

 For interpreting your measurements, we recommend consulting a building expert who can identify the cause of the damage, assess whether it is active, and suggest appropriate solutions if needed.